uber-node/ringpop-common/docs/running_ringpop.md

 and colon are replaced by underscores.
 The table below lists all stats that Ringpop emits:

+*Note: if you are reading this page from ringpop.readthedocs.org, the table below is probably broken, and we [can't do anything about it yet][1].
+For a properly-formatted table, please see [this page on github][2].*

 |Node.js Path|Description|Type
 |----|----|----
 |changes.apply|Number of changes applied per membership update|gauge